stefanjudis/pwt-workshop/lessons/02-writing-tests/09-project-setup.md

 ## More granular configuration with projects

 After bootstraping a new Playwright project, the `projects` configuration only included projects for different browsers.
-But it can do way more!
+But it can do way more than configuring browsers!

 ```javascript
 // bootstrap projects